RONNCC/ronncc.github/_posts/2019-02-18-intro-sociology.md

 **Human Nature**
 - You need to bathroom but not where you can bathroom
 - "Anna" Case Study: Socialization cannot happen after such long isolation; Theories of socialization inapplicable

+**Theories of Socialization**
+- Self: the individual identity of a person as perceived by that same person
+	- Concept of self is a social process;
+- I: one’s sense of agency, action, or powe
+- Me: self as perceived as an object by the “I”; the self as one imagines others perceive one
+- Cooley: Self emerges from being able to see ourselves as others do
+- Mead: developed on Cooley; me is distinct

 # L2